synnaxlabs/synnax/docs/tech/rfc/0013-230526-pluto-visualization.md

 The implementation of [telemetry streaming](./0012-230501-telemetry-streaming.md) demands a significant change to how we approach the data fetching and rendering process.
 The current design is also highly monolithic and tightly coupled.
-In this RFC I propose a new architecture for Synnax's visualization system, that implements a modular component based framework that shifts the responsibility of data fetching and rendering completely off of the main thread.
-The goal is to keep the user facing API 'reacty' while leveraging all the benefits of shifting the fetching and rendering process out of React's control.
+In this RFC I propose a new architecture for Synnax's visualization system, implementing a modular component based framework that shifts the responsibility of data fetching and rendering completely off of the main thread.
+The goal is to keep the user facing API 'reacty' while leveraging all the benefits of shifting the heavy lifting to a worker thread.

 # 1 - Vocabulary